HOW TO DO LONG HAUL HOLIDAYS ON A BUDGET

 When we think of long haul holidays, swaying palms that line boutique beachfront hotels, crystal-clear waters teeming with tropical fish, and exotic nights spent dining in fairy-lit alfresco restaurants often spring to mind - along with the repetitive flashing dollar signs that come with it, right?
 The Caribbean, Mexico and Dubai are among the most popular, and most costly, far-flung destinations on our must-visit list, but budget right and you could be checking-in to cheap long haul holidays without losing out on luxury…

 1. BOOK IN ADVANCE

 In a similar way to last minute holidays, securing an early bird booking means you can save big on flights and accommodation.
-Early bookers are more likely to benefit from special offers and schemes such as low deposits, with the final balance being paid between 12 and 4 weeks prior to take off.
+Early bookers are more likely to benefit from special offers and schemes such as pay by monthly options.
 It also means you’ll have even longer to save for your upcoming holiday, allowing time to budget accordingly so you can have your Pina Colada, and drink it too!